AuroreBussalb/app-make-epochs/README.md

     * `param_reject`: `dict`, optional, reject epochs based on peak-to-peak signal amplitude, i.e. the absolute difference between the lowest and the highest signal value.
        Default is None.
     * `param_flat`: `dict`, optional, rejection parameters based on flatness of signal.
 Valid keys are 'grad', 'mag', 'eeg', 'eog', 'ecg'.
 The values are floats that set the minimum acceptable peak-to-peak amplitude.
 Default is None.
     * `param_proj`: `bool` or `str`, apply SSP projection vectors.
 If proj is "delayed" and reject is not None the single epochs will be projected before the rejection decision, but used in unprojected state if they are kept.
 Default is True.
     * `param_decim`: `int`, factor by which to subsample the data.
 Default is 1.
     * `param_reject_tmin`: `scalar`, optional, start of the time window used to reject epochs (with the default None, the window will start with tmin).
     * `param_reject_tmax`: `scalar` or None, end of the time window used to reject epochs (with the default None, the window will end with tmax).
     * `param_detrend`: `int`, optional, if 0 or 1, the data channels (MEG and EEG) will be detrended when loaded.
 0 is a constant (DC) detrend, 1 is a linear detrend.
 Default is None (no detrending).
     * `param_on_missing`: `str`, what to do if one or several event ids are not found in the recording.
 Valid keys are 'raise', 'warn', or
 'ignore'.
 Default is 'raise'.
     * `param_reject_by_annotation`: `bool`, whether to reject based on annotations.
 If True, epochs overlapping with segments whose description begins with 'bad' are rejected.
 Default is True.
-    * `param_metadata`: instance of `pandas.DataFrame` or None
-        A pandas.DataFrame specifying metadata about each epoch.
+    * `param_metadata`: `str`, `dict` or None, path to a csv file specifying metadata about each epoch.
 Default is None.
     * `param_event_repeated`: `str`, how to handle duplicates in events[:, 0].
 Can be 'error', to raise an error, ‘drop’ to only retain the row occurring first in the events, or 'merge' to combine the coinciding events (=duplicates) into a new event.
 Default is 'error'.

 This list along with the default values correspond to the parameters of MNE Python version 0.22.0.